 In San Jaun I booked into a small hotel/slash apartment, and met a girl who had contacts for a pilot that would be able to fly out and confirm the position of the boat.
 That seemed like a reasonable idea, but at the time due to the weather it still wouldn’t have been possible to get a boat to go off shore and drop off me and supplies.
 In the meantime I continued tracking Jade via satellite usually I’d get one or two position updates a day.
 Then on 4 January nothing, I logged in to check the position, only find there were no more updates.
 Something had happened.
 Perhaps the solar panels were damaged.
 Perhaps the batteries had run out of juice or something tripped the battery protect switch.
 Perhaps the waves had gotten the better of her, or pirates or fishermen had found her and were now wearing my blazers, drinking my beer, and busy stripping the boat of anything valuable.
 I suppose I’ll never know.

 UPDATE: A non-update of an update really, as it’s been 6 months since the incident and there’s been no sign of the boat.
-Presumably it is had crashed ashore in Honduras or similar it would have been reported.
+Presumably if it had crashed ashore in Honduras or similar it would have been reported.
 I’m going to assume that Jade is stuck in Gulf Stream, endlessly circling The Atlantic.